Blog

 This is something we try to help with during the training.

-Thanks to the Faculty of Civil Engineering, Zsolt Oláh was invited to be an external committee member for the MSc in Building Information Engineering to review the students' theses and attend their final exams.
+Thanks to the Faculty of Civil Engineering, Zsolt Oláh was invited to be an external committee member for the MSc in Construction Information Technology Engineering to review the students' thesis and attend their final exams.

-In November, Tamás Déri gave a 2-hour lecture to students, explaining why, what, and how to develop.
+In November, Tamás Déri gave a 2-hour lecture to the students, explaining why, what, and how to develop.
 He presented his lecture through case studies, which were also useful for the students to brainstorm on topics for assignments or a potential thesis.

 During the presentations held at the state exam, a wide variety of topics were presented by the students.
 There was